 Congo

-The Republic of the Congo, also known as Congo-Brazzaville, is a lower-middle income country exhibiting low performance across all categories of the Global State of Democracy Indices (GSoD Indices).
-The country falls within the bottom 25 per cent of all countries with regard to almost all factors of democracy.
-Over the last five years, there have been improvements in Personal Integrity and Security and declines in Freedom of Expression and Freedom of Association and Assembly.
-The country’s economy is highly dependent on petroleum exports, as well as mining, agriculture, and forestry.
+The Republic of the Congo, also known as Congo-Brazzaville, exhibits low performance in three out of four categories of the Global State of Democracy Framework, and mid-range performance in Participation.
+It is among the bottom 25 per cent of countries with regard to almost all factors of democracy.
+Over the last five years, it has experienced significant declines in Economic Equality.
+Congo is a lower-middle income country and its economy is highly dependent on petroleum exports—accounting for half of the country’s GDP—as well as mining, agriculture, and forestry.

-Human habitation of the land that currently comprises the Congo came relatively late as a result of the dense forest of the region.
-Early societies were based on farming and hunting, but eventually agriculture and trade became important sectors.
-While the Portuguese were the first Europeans to reach the Congo, the country eventually became a French colony from which it achieved independence in 1960.
+Human habitation of what is now the Congo came relatively late due to the dense forest of the region.
+Early societies were based on farming and hunting, but the rise of the influential Kongo, Loango and Bateke kingdoms led to the establishment of important trade networks and contact with Europeans.
+Congo was eventually colonised in the late 19th century by the French, whose brutal rule was driven by the extraction of its natural resources and left it with an ethnically divided society at independence in 1960.
 From 1969 to 1992, the country was a single-party authoritarian state.
 In the 1992 multiparty elections, Denis Sassou-Nguesso (who had been in power since 1979) was defeated by Pascal Lissouba.
 A subsequent civil war, which saw Angolan intervention, restored Nguesso to the presidency in 1997, an office he has retained to the present.
-Politics for the regime continue to be driven by the desire to maintain power and control the substantial oil rents of the country.
-Opposition and civil society activists are regularly repressed through arbitrary detention and defamation charges.
+Politics continue to be driven by the regime’s desire to maintain power and control the substantial oil rents of the country.
+Opposition and civil society activists are subjected to arbitrary detention and their right to freedom of assembly is restricted.
 A 2015 constitutional replacement was interpreted to have reset presidential term limits, allowing the president to seek three more consecutive terms in office.

-Issues of discrimination are also salient in the Republic of the Congo.
+Issues of discrimination are also salient in Congo.
 The legacy of the civil war and modern-day patronage politics have resulted in significant tensions between members of the Mbochi and Lari ethnic groups.
 This ethnic cleavage is central to Congolese politics, as the Mbochi of the North are favored by the government’s patronage networks.
-At the same time, the Lori of the South face heavier governmental repression.
+At the same time, the Lari of the South face heavier governmental repression.
 Indigenous groups, including semi-nomadic hunter-gatherer peoples, also face significant discrimination and disproportionate levels of poverty, as well as environmental challenges related to the country’s extractive industries.
-Women’s rights challenges include gender-based violence and underrepresentation in politics, although recently-enacted laws seek to ameliorate both of these circumstances.
-Indigenous women, on the other hand, face profound barriers to accessing both healthcare and education.
+Congo is a lower performer on Gender Equality and, despite legal protections, women are underrepresented in politics and in the labour force.
+The LGBTQIA+ community, on the other hand, lack rights protections and face widespread discrimination in access to basic services.

 Basic Information